apereo/cas/docs/cas-server-documentation/installation/Configuring-Deployment-System-Service.md

 {% tab osserviceopts <i class="fa fa-windows px-1"></i>Windows Service %}

-CAS may be started as Windows service using [winsw](https://github.com/kohsuke/winsw).
+CAS may be started as a Windows service using [winsw](https://github.com/kohsuke/winsw).

 Winsw provides programmatic means to `install/uninstall/start/stop` a service.
 In addition, it may be used to run any kind of executable as a service under Windows.